weibeld-personalisation/windows/README.md

 ### 4. Set up Linux

-The next step is to set up Linux with the customisations, settings, and tools that you're used to, so that you will feel right at home.
+The next step is to set up Linux with the customisations, settings, and tools that you're used to so that you will feel right at home.
 Below is a script that performs this setup in one go in an interactive way:

 **[👉 Find instructions here](https://github.com/weibeld/linux-setup)**